mariusz79/Recipes-Third-Milestone-Project/readme.md

     -  search your repository with a name and click connect
     -  app started to deploy on Heroku,  wait for some time
     -  after the successful message popup, app can be view using URL delivered by Heroku.
+Live version of this app can be found [here](https://recipes-flask.herokuapp.com/).

 #### To clone this repository and run the app locally following steps are needed:
 1. On GitHub, navigate to the main page of the repository.